4.12. Plotting Functions

 Index Plot

-A RefractionIndex or a list of those objects can be plotted with the function refraction_index_plot from optrace.plots.
+A RefractionIndex or a list of them can be plotted with the function refraction_index_plot from optrace.plots.
 The example below displays all glass presets in one figure.

 import optrace.plots as otp